Welcome to room 313!

 I try to hang up student work as much as possible.
 This came after Martin Luther King, Jr Day last year, where the students wrote an “I am King” poem and then decorated a crown to represent all the ways they are amazing.
 I made them wear their crowns when they read their poems aloud in the Poetry Cafe.

-My 8th period surprised me my cover my whiteboard with Happy Birthday messages last year.
+My 8th period surprised me by covering my whiteboard with Happy Birthday messages last year.
 Balloons are actually not allowed in school due to a latex allergy, so I have no idea how the students got it past the front desk.
 Also, I put up the green posters all around the room about midway through the school through the school year.
-On them represent the multiple identities that students have, and we use them to explore who we are throughout the year!
+They represent the multiple identities that students have, and we use them to explore who we are throughout the year!

 The uptick in the anti-acceptance and love rhetoric in the US has been disheartening.
 In my absence from school one day, I asked some seniors to decorate my door to let everyone know that all students are welcome in our classroom.
 The end product filled me with so much hope.
 Cheers to these amazing seniors!